Leonardo-1107/tempMPM/docs/source/mpm.rst

 4. **Check the Output**: The output will be recorded in a *.md* file in *run* folder.

-By embracing the AutoMPM toolkit, you'll empower your mineral prospectivity mapping endeavors with automation, precision, and enhanced insights.
-Let AutoMPM be your guide to a new era of efficient exploration.
+With the AutoMPM toolkit, you can accelerate the mineral prospectivity mapping endeavors with automation, precision, and enhanced insights.
+Let AutoMPM be your assistant for efficient exploration.